Benerd College

 The EdD degree is designed to ensure that each graduate possesses a deep understanding of foundational issues; key theories related to the student’s academic focus; historic and emerging research related to student’s academic focus; critical issues of research, policy, and practice; moral dimensions of research, policy, and practice; leadership challenges and opportunities; and methods and limitations of research.
 The degree is also designed to ensure that the candidate can identify key issues and problems and engage in focused and systematic research into problems and related questions.
 Further, the degree is designed to ensure that graduates possess leadership competencies including verbal and written communication skills; professional maturity; personal discipline; and social and emotional intelligence competencies.

-Graduate students who wish to secure a Doctor of Education (EdD) degree with a major in Education must meet the requirements specified for all Doctor of Education degrees.
+Graduate students who wish to secure a Doctor of Education (EdD) degree must meet the requirements specified for all Doctor of Education degrees.
 Students should consult with the assigned program advisor within the first semester of enrollment to develop a plan of study.
 Candidates who seek EdD degrees must also complete a doctoral dissertation and register for a minimum of 2 units of EDUC 399 and continue to enroll in one unit of EDUC 399 until the dissertation is complete.
 Please refer to the EdD program information page for more information about courses.

 Education Courses